dalenewman/Transformalize/README.md

   </fields>
 </add>
 ```
-Next, we need to tell Transformalize how to relate *Order Details* to *Orders*.
+Next, tell Transformalize how to relate *Order Details* to *Orders*.

 #### Relationships